-Robert Kaplan is a litigation partner based in the firm’s Washington, D.C. office.
+Robert Kaplan is a litigation partner and a member of the firm’s White Collar & Regulatory Defense Group based in the firm’s Washington, D.C. office.
 He has significant experience with a broad range of securities-related enforcement and compliance issues, including those involving requirements affecting SEC-registered investment advisers affiliated with hedge funds, private equity funds, investment companies, mutual funds and separately managed accounts.
 Mr. Kaplan routinely represents these clients in matters before the SEC, state attorneys general and FINRA.
-He is recommended by Chambers USA (2021), where clients note that he is “a terrific lawyer” who is “very collaborative and thoughtful” with “excellent judgment.”
+He is recommended by Chambers USA (2022), where clients have noted that he is “a terrific lawyer” who is “very collaborative and thoughtful” with “excellent judgment.”
 In 2017, Securities Docket recognized him as one of the “best and brightest in securities enforcement defense.”

 Prior to joining Debevoise, Mr. Kaplan was founding Co-Chief of the Asset Management Unit of the U.S. Securities and Exchange Commission’s Division of Enforcement.
 In this role, he co-led a team of 75 lawyers and industry experts focused on investigations related to potential violations of securities laws by advisers to hedge funds, private equity funds, mutual funds and separately managed accounts.
 He partnered with senior leadership in other divisions of the SEC to establish law enforcement priorities in the asset management industry and developed cross-agency initiatives to proactively detect violations in emerging risk areas.